fleschutz/my-backups/docs/Glossary.md

 **Disk image:** single file or storage device containing the complete contents and structure representing a data storage medium or device, such as a hard drive, tape drive, floppy disk, CD/DVD/BD, or USB flash drive.

-**Full backup:** a backup of all (selected) files on the system.
+**Full backup:** it's a backup of all source files to the destination.
 In contrast to a drive image, this does not included the file allocation tables, partition structure and boot sectors.
+It is the starting point of all other backup types.

 **Hot backup:** a backup of a database that is still running, and so changes may be made to the data while it is being backed up.
 Some database engines keep a record of all entries changed, including the complete new value.
 This can be used to resolve changes made during the backup.

+**Image backup:** an image backup is a backup of an entire hard drive by means of creating its image and its probable consequential backup.
+It allows, in case of a disaster, by restoring a disk image to have the exact same system state as on the moment of the initial image backup.
+Some backup programs only back up user files, boot information and files locked by the operating system, such as those in use at the time of the backup, may not be saved on some operating systems.
+A disk image contains all files, faithfully replicating all data.

 **Incremental backup:** a backup that only contains the files that have changed since the most recent backup (either full or incremental).
 The advantage of this is quicker backup times, as only changed files need to be saved.
 The disadvantage is longer recovery times, as the latest full backup, and all incremental backups up to the date of data loss need to be restored.